The Flying Rivers Project

 By following the same westerly direction as the trade winds and collecting samples of airborne water vapour from locations as diverse as above the Amazon delta or the westernmost borders of Brazil, it is hoped to establish how often the humidity is recycled to the atmosphere after rainfall through evapotranspiration from the rainforest.
 By demonstrating this essential role played by the trees, it is hoped to increase awareness of the importance of maintaining the forest alive and well, so that the whole process, and the rainfall that is eventually generated, may continue indefinitely.

-The Flying Rivers project was conceived by Gérard Moss, who undertakes all the active flying and collecting of samples, in addition to securing funding and overall project coordination.
-Analysis of the samples, interpretation of the data and assessment of the results are in the capable hands of a team of renowned Brazilian scientists, spearheaded by the eminent Prof. Eneas Salati.
+Inspired by a talk given by Prof. Antonio Nobre on a boat sailing up the Rio Negro in 2006, the Flying Rivers project was conceived by Gérard Moss with the collaboration of a number of Brazilian scientists.
+Gérard undertook all the flying activities and collecting of samples, in addition to securing the funding of the project with Petrobras, and is responsible for the overall coordination.
+Analysis of the samples, interpretation of data and assessment of scientific results lay in the capable hands of a team of renowned scientists, spearheaded by the eminent Prof. Eneas Salati.
 Back in the 70s, it was Salati who first presented a theory on the correlation between evapotranspiration from the rainforest in the Amazon basin and rainfall in the southern half of the country.

 It is a complex issue.
 The moisture-laden trade winds initially bring humidity off the Atlantic to the mouth of the giant river, and then carry it inland across the continent in an on-going process of rainfall/evapotranspiration/rainfall until coming up against the wall of the Andes.
 As the Cordillera forces the winds to swerve southwards, they continue carrying the moisture generated by the forest to other regions of the continent.